-- (1) Calculated based on 173,654,447 shares of common stock outstanding on June 25, 2003.
-In calculating this percentage amount, we also treat as outstanding that number of shares of common stock underlying currently exercisable warrants that are deemed to be beneficially owned by the selling securityholder. - (2) Consists entirely of currently exercisable common stock purchase warrants, of which warrants to purchase 6,300,000 shares of common stock are held directly by the selling securityholder and warrants to purchase 9,450,000 shares are held by Lucas Licensing Ltd., of which the selling securityholder is the controlling shareholder. - (3) The issuance of the shares registered hereunder upon the exercise of the put or call provisions of the common stock purchase warrants held by the selling securityholders requires the cancellation of those warrants and therefore upon an exercise the selling securityholders shall cease to be the beneficial owners of the common stock issuable under the warrants' standard exercise features, as reflected in the current ownership columns of the table. - (4) Consists entirely of currently exercisable common stock purchase warrants.
+- (1) Calculated based on 173,106,706 shares of common stock outstanding on February 20, 2003.
+In calculating this percentage amount, we also treat as outstanding that number of shares of common stock underlying currently exercisable warrants that are deemed to be beneficially owned by the selling securityholder. - (2) Consists entirely of currently exercisable common stock purchase warrants, of which warrants to purchase 6,300,000 shares of common stock are held directly by the selling securityholder and warrants to purchase 9,450,000 shares are held by Lucas Licensing Ltd., of which the selling securityholder is the controlling shareholder. - (3) Consists entirely of currently exercisable common stock purchase warrants.

 The common stock purchase warrants held by the selling securityholders are subject to a warrant amendment agreement between us and the selling securityholders.
-Under that agreement, the selling securityholders currently have the right through January 30, 2008 to sell, or "put," all, but not less than all, of the warrants to Hasbro in exchange for, at our option, either \$100,000,000 in cash or the issuance to the warrantholders of shares of common stock having a market value, as of the second business day prior to the sale, equal to \$110,000,000.
-Also under that agreement, we currently have the right through October 13, 2016 to purchase, or "call," all, but not less than all, of the warrants in exchange for, at our option, either \$200,000,000 in cash or the issuance to the warrantholders of shares of common stock having a market value, as of the second business day prior to the purchase, of up to \$220,000,000, reduced pro rata if any portion of the warrants had previously been exercised by the holder.
+Under that agreement, the selling securityholders currently have the right to sell, or "put," all, but not less than all, of the warrants to Hasbro in exchange for, at our option, either cash or the issuance to the warrantholders of shares of common stock having a market value, as of the second business day prior to the sale, equal to \$110,000,000.
+Also under that agreement, we currently have the right to purchase, or "call," all, but not less than all, of the warrants in exchange for, at our option, either cash or the issuance to the warrantholders of shares of common stock having a market value, as of the second business day prior to the purchase, of up to \$220,000,000, depending on what if any portion of the warrants has not been previously exercised by the holder.
 The number of shares that may be issued under either the put or call exercises, and that therefore may be offered and sold under this prospectus, cannot be presently determined.
 If the put or call option is exercised with respect to the warrants, the warrants will be cancelled and consequently any shares underlying the unexercised warrants will cease to be issuable to and beneficially owned by the selling securityholders.

 Hasbro and the selling securityholders are parties to licensing and other arrangements with respect to intellectual property rights owned by the selling securityholders as described more fully in our periodic and other filings with the SEC.
 Except as otherwise described in this prospectus, to our knowledge, no selling securityholder nor any of its affiliates has held any position or office with, been employed by or otherwise has had any material relationship with us or our affiliates during the three years prior to the date of this prospectus.
 The address for each of selling securityholders is 5858 Lucas Valley Road, Nicasio, California 94946.
+We will not receive any of the proceeds of the sale of the common stock offered by this prospectus.
+The common stock may be sold from time to time to purchasers: